alexanderbartels/rimg/docs/command_srcset.md

 ## Usage

-The `rimg thumb <files>` command creates thumbnails with a given size.
+The `rimg srcset <files>` command creates thumbnails with a given size.

 ```
-// Create thumbnails from all png images inside the pictures folder
+// Creates a srcset (1x and 2x resolution) for all png images inside the pictures folder.
+// Provided Images must be in 2x resolution.
-$ rimg thumb pictures/*.png
+$ rimg sqip pictures/*.png
 ```

 ## Parameter
 ### Quiet